-At the top of our wish list here are the Magellanic Plover, Lesser Rhea, Least Seedsnipe, and the wonderful Chocolate-vented Tyrant.
+At the top of our wish list here are the Magellanic Plover, stunning Tawny-throated Dotterel, Lesser Rhea, Least Seedsnipe, and the wonderful Chocolate-vented Tyrant.
 Other fine birds include the Cinerous Harrier, the very local Spectacled Duck, Austral Parakeet, Austral Pygmy Owl, and Lesser Horned Owl.
 Springtime is an excellent season for botanists, too, and with luck, we may see three or four species of colorful orchids and exotic-looking calceolaria.